lynnworr/project2/README.md

 ## Finding Data

 In order to aquire our data, we used a few sources.
-This includes Kaggle, the Human Development Reports website, and World Bank website as well.
+This includes Kaggle and the Human Development Reports website.
 Our sources comprise of excel files and csv files.

 ## Project Report